thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-08-23-recognizing-facial-expressions-machine-learning.markdown

 EmoPy is published as an open source project, helping to increase public access to a technology which is often locked behind closed doors.
 In [this follow-up article](/blog/emopy-emotional-expression-toolkit) I explain more about the creation of the EmoPy toolkit, and explain why and how you might use it in your own projects.

-Before joining ThoughtWorks, I graduated from Stanford with a degree focusing on Artificial Intelligence.
+Before joining Thoughtworks, I graduated from Stanford with a degree focusing on Artificial Intelligence.
 A large part of my research was in comparative approaches to machine learning problems, including looking at FER systems.

-The overview presented in this article is drawn from both of these experiences, with Stanford and with ThoughtWorks Arts.
+The overview presented in this article is drawn from both of these experiences, with Stanford and with Thoughtworks Arts.

 ## Classifying images as emotions